ActiveDev/adrepo/README.md

 For general projects and samples.

-All projects within this repository were created with the following:
+Starting to migrate projects over to:

-* Eclipse Luna
+* Spring Tool Suite (STS)
-* Java 1.7
+* Java 1.8
-* Maven 3.2.2
+* Maven 3.3.3